A medical professional administering an injection into a patient's upper arm.

 About: Medica Depot is your trusted all-in-one supplier, offering a range of high-quality medical injectables and supplies.
 Buy Depo Provera online at Medica Depot today!
 Whether for health professionals, plastic surgeons, dermatologists, licensed estheticians, or other specialists, we can offer genuine, brand-name products you may need.
 With Medica Depot, we prioritize serving you better to improve the patient’s quality of life.

-Clinical Trial Data on Efficacy
+Depo Provera Injection: Clinical Trial Data on Efficacy

 An individual receiving an injection shot on their upper arm.

-Perfect use requires strict adherence to the injection schedule and Depo Provera dosage, while typical use reflects real-world inconsistencies.
-In addition, clinical studies on Depo Provera report a 12-month failure rate ranging from 0% to 0.7% using the Life-Table method.
+In addition, clinical studies on Depo-Provera report a 12-month failure rate ranging from 0% to 0.7% using the Life-Table method.
 Its effectiveness relies on patients adhering to the schedule of receiving injections every 3 months without delay.

-Factors Influencing Effectiveness
+Factors Influencing the Effectiveness of Depo Provera

-Real-World Studies and Findings
+Depo Provera Shot to Prevent Pregnancy: Real-World Studies and Findings

 A medical professional holding a medical syringe.

+Extensive real-world research supports Depo Provera effectiveness in preventing pregnancy, while also examining its long-term effects on women’s health.
 While there are limited resources that highlight the effectiveness of depot medroxyprogesterone acetate (DMPA) or Depo Provera as an injectable contraceptive, there are several studies that have demonstrated valuable insights into its use and effects.

 After discontinuing Depo Provera, bone mineral density (BMD) in adult women showed partial recovery toward baseline levels during the two years following the final injection.
 However, a longer duration of use was linked to a less complete recovery within this period.